-An involved British Armed Forces respondent also recalled this moment, and how President Koroma it was important that these centres be primarily led by Sierra Leoneans.
-Therefore, as recalled by an involved (I)NGO respondent,
+An involved British Armed Forces respondent also recalled this moment, and how President Koroma

 ...was keen to have [RSLAF] be seen to be doing it, because the last thing he wanted was for [the response] to look like it's a British show [and]... with the odd token Sierra Leonean, that certainly ... [would not be] the case (HMG-M-N-9).